Joint Enterprise – a landmark ruling with major implications

 Whilst we’re not going to see a large number of convictions overturned following this decision, it will have wide-reaching consequences, particularly in multi-defendant murder cases.
 If you’d like to read more about this ruling, check out Joshua Rozenburg’s article for the Guardian here.

 If you or someone you know might be effected this new rule on joint enterprise, please get in contact.
 At Sonn Macmillan Walker, we’re really experienced when it comes to conducting murder defence cases.
 In the last year alone we’ve handled seven murder cases, many of those involving joint enterprise.
-Whether you need help or just want to find out more about this ruling, give me a call.
+Whether you need help or just want to find out more about this ruling, contact Amy Cox.